adrianyau/SQL-Final-Project/cleaning_data.md

 	FROM cte_city
    ```

 7. It appears that there are incomplete descriptions to the product names.
-Therefore, these missing descriptions are amendedas follows:
+Therefore, these missing descriptions are amended as follows:

    ```sql
    SELECT CASE